-In the US at least, October is LGBTQ+ history month (and this happens during the month of February in the UK) – and like the name suggests, it is a month long celebration of queer history.
-It first occurred when when Rodney Wilson, a history from Missouri proposed that LGBTQ+ history should solely focus on the queer community.
-The sole aim of LGBTQ+ history month is to educate those who are not in our community – or those who may be unfamiliar with – the historical side of the LGBTQ+ community.
+In the US at least, October is LGBTQ+ history month (and this happens during February in the UK) – and like the name suggests, it is a month-long celebration of queer history.
+It first occurred when Rodney Wilson, a history from Missouri proposed that LGBTQ+ history should solely focus on the queer community.
+The sole aim of LGBTQ+ history month is to educate those who are not in our community – or those who may be unfamiliar with – the historical site of the LGBTQ+ community.
 It is also a time to encourage people to be open and honest about being queer – though, like with Pride and intersectionality, I think we should be having these discussions at all times of the year, not just for one month.
-It’s also important to celebrate queer history this year because it is the 50 year anniversary of the Stonewall Riots.
+It’s also important to celebrate queer history this year because it is the 50th anniversary of the Stonewall Riots.

 Finally, wherever you identify within the LGBTQ+ acronym, know that you are important and that your stories, experiences and history matter.